 The profile of clients obviously varies so their needs vary, but broadly speaking, the Sapience approach is to build awareness among target audiences to create familiarity that leads to acceptance, then adoption.

-The Property Sector Landscape
+The Real Estate Sector Landscape

 The UK property sector is hotbed of new technology, innovative architecture and creative planning for urban development.
-Use of renewable energy, housing with zero-carbon emissions, community-friendly design and sophisticated new proptech have all come to the fore in recent years.
+Use of renewable energy, housing with zero-carbon emissions, AI-optimised insulation techniques, community-friendly design and sophisticated new proptech have all come to the fore in recent years.
 All have helped to improve the quality of living- and work-spaces in environmentally sustainable ways.

-Proptech is increasingly visible in property management, design, space efficiency, buying and selling, finance and many other areas of the sector.
+Proptech is increasingly visible in property management, design, space efficiency, buying and selling, finance, and many other areas of the sector.
 There are numerous start-ups and more established proptech companies, many focusing on very niche areas.
 It is a highly competitive and world-class area of entrepreneurial tech – lot’s going on and lot’s to talk about.

 The property sector in the UK is also evolving as the market and regulators adapt to new consumer expectations.
 Lifestyles are changing as more flexible working arrangements are put in place by employers.
 ESG commitments and sustainability goals have become important factors in the sector for investors, designers, developers and homeowners alike.
 The sector might be one of the oldest in many ways, but it is very much at the forefront of today’s economy.